Beyond Peppermint: 7 Mint Varieties To Use In Your Cocktails

 Moroccan Mint (Mentha spicata var. crispa Morocco)

-Originating from North Africa, Moroccan mint is highly appreciated, especially in Morocco, where it is often used in sweetened tea.
-Known for its cooling and refreshing taste, this mint is also popular for its compact growth and easy maintenance.
+Originating from North Africa, Moroccan mint is greatly appreciated, especially in Morocco, where it is often used in sweetened tea.
+Known for its cooling and invigorating taste, this mint is also popular for its compact growth and easy maintenance.

 Spearmint (Mentha spicata)